plone/guillotina/docs/source/training/api.md

 ```

 Guillotina also supports the TUS protocol using the `@tusupload` endpoint.
 The
-TUS protocol allows you to upload large file in chunks and allows you to have
+TUS protocol allows you to upload large files in chunks and allows you to have
 resumable uploads.